- The taxpayer objects to the Property Appraiser's value assessment of the taxpayer's

 If you are filing a petition to appeal the denial of homestead exemption, please note that consistent with Section 194.013, Florida Statutes, there is no filing fee required.
 However, there is a $15 non-refundable filing fee for all other petitions to the Value Adjustment Board.
 No refunds will be made - all fees paid are final.
 Your petition is NOT considered filed until the appropriate filing fee has been received by the VAB Clerk.
 You may elect to pay be either MasterCard/Visa or personal check.
 Please make checks payable to Orange County BCC and remit payment to: Value Adjustment Board, P.O.
 Box 38, Orlando, FL 32802-0038.
 If you need any assistance while filing, please contact the VAB Clerk at email@example.com or by dialing (407) 836-5447.

-The VAB typically begins conducting hearings for Classification/Exemption and Value petitions in October.
+The VAB began conducting hearings for Classification/Exemption and Value petitions in October.
 The VAB Clerk will notify you of your upcoming hearing date no less than 25 days prior to the day of the scheduled hearing.
 Whether you have selected to receive notices by email or U.S. mail, please note that you will receive important information with your hearing notice.
 Please be sure to read all materials as they pertain to hearing and evidence submittal requirements.

 IMPORTANT INFORMATION Department of Revenue Notice - Partial Payment of Taxes

 State law requires a partial payment of taxes on properties that have a VAB petition on or before the payment delinquency date (normally April 1, following the assessment year under review however, this date can vary).
 If the required partial payment is not made before the delinquency date, the VAB will deny your petition.
 The last day to make the partial payment before the delinquency date is generally March 31.
 Review your tax bill or contact your tax collector to determine your delinquency date.